prismake/typegql/README.md

 ## Forcing field type.

-Since now, `typegql` was able to guess type of every field from typescript type definitions.
+Until now, `typegql` was able to guess type of every field from typescript type definitions.

 There are, however, some cases where we'd have to define them explicitly.